DirtBagXon/hypseus_singe_data/README.md

 This will allow a recategorization of currently ported games which were created to run on lower
 powered single-board computer devices, such as the _Raspberry Pi_ and _RK3328_, and used
 minimalist overlays.
-These will now be part of the `00-singe2-ports-sbc` folder. **Note:** This format is now deprecated in favour of the new _Minimal Overlay_ within the `00-singe2` folde games.
+These will now be part of the `00-singe2-ports-sbc` folder.
+**Note:** This format is now deprecated in favor of the new _Minimal Overlay_ within the `00-singe2`
+games folder.

 A subsection of the above ports were **gun games**, used by communities such as Sinden Gun
 owners.
 These also use minimalist overlays, but continue to simulate the 8bit '_American Laser